koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 >
 > However, some commenters seemed maybe skeptical that value-child can exist, or uncertain how concretely that kind of mind _works_.
 I worry and suspect that many people have read [shard theory](/shard-theory) posts without internalizing new ideas about how cognition can work, about how _real-world caring can work on a mechanistic level._ Where effective real-world cognition doesn't _have to (implicitly) be about optimizing an expected utility function over all possible plans_.
 This last sentence might have even seemed bizarre to you.
 >
 > Here, then, is an extremely detailed speculative story for value-child's first day at school.
-Well, his first day spent with his newly-implanted "work hard" and "behave well" value shards.
+Well, his first day spent with his newly implanted "work hard" and "behave well" value shards.
 >
 > <hr/>
 >
 > Value-child gets dropped off at school.
 He recognizes his friends (via high-level cortical activations previously formed through self-supervised learning) and waves at them (friend-shard was left intact).
 They rush over to greet him.
 They start talking about Fortnite.
-Value-child cringes slightly as he predicts he will be more distracted later at school and, increasingly, put in a mental context where his game-shard takes over decision-making, which is reflectively-predicted to lead to him daydreaming during class.
+Value-child cringes slightly as he predicts he will be more distracted later at school and, increasingly, put in a mental context where his game-shard takes over decision-making, which is reflectively predicted to lead to him daydreaming during class.
 This is a negative update on the primary shard-relevant features for the day.
 >
 > His general-purpose planning machinery generates an example hardworking-shard-desired terminal state: Paying rapt attention during Mr. Buck’s math class (his first class today).
 He currently predicts that while he is in Mr. Buck’s class later, he will still be somewhat distracted by residual game-related cognition causing him to loop into reward-predicted self-reinforcing thoughts.
 >